ajtock/NGS_intro_Cambridge_SysBio/README.md

 Removing these sequences is important because it means that subsequent analyses won't be compromised by base calls in which we have low confidence, or by the presence of technical sequences that do not reflect the biology of the sample we have sequenced.
 In the case of aligning reads to a reference genome assembly, for example, read cleaning tends to increase the alignment rate.

-We're going to use Cutadapt for this step in the pipeline, so let's have a look at a usage example and the available options.
+We're going to use Cutadapt for this step in the pipeline, so have a look at a usage example and the available options.
 Type `q` to quit the `less` program when you've finished inspecting the output.

 ```